kbvaughn2000/kielvaughn.github.io/_posts/2020-08-09-Kioptrix-Level-1.2.md

 date: 2020-08-09
 ctf: true
 excerpt: "Walkthrough for Kioptrix Level 1.2 on Vulnhub"
-tags: [SQL injection, command execution, privilege escalation]
+tags: [OSCP, LotusCMS, mysql, privilege escalation]
 comments: false
 ---
 [Kioptrix]( https://www.vulnhub.com/entry/kioptrix-level-12-3,24/) Level 1.2 is a vulnerable machine found on the [NetSecFocus Trophy Room](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=0) list which I have been using as preparation for the OSCP.
 Below is a walkthrough to compromise this machine.